 Capital: Each player begins with a card representing the overall strength and economy of their capital base.
 If their Capital Card is reduced to zero Health the economy collapses, their supporters flee and their enemies take over.
-Simply, they have lost.
+Simply put, they have lost and its game over!

 Resources: This represents the facilities and stock at the disposal of the player.
 They are spent in exchange for deploying cards and/or using card abilities.

-Sacrificed: Whenever you are called on to Sacrifice a card, the chosen card is sent to your graveyard, but is neither Killed or Destroyed.
-You cannot sacrifice a creature or scenario that is already reduced to zero or less Health, or destroyed.
+Sacrifice (Sacrificed): Whenever you are called on to Sacrifice a card, the chosen card is sent to your graveyard, but may not trigger abilities like Destroy.
+You cannot sacrifice a Creature or Territory that is already reduced to zero or less Health or has been Banished or Destroyed.